How to Choose a Pickleball Paddle - Buying Guide

 - Learn the governing body certification that your paddle will need before you begin shopping.
 The USAPA is the main governing body right now, but not all leagues or tournaments will require this certification.

-You've Chosen Your Paddle!
+You've Discovered How to Pick a Pickleball Paddle and Chosen your Paddle!
 What's Next?

 Use your paddle as much as possible.
 Take it to hit on the court, to your driveway, or take it to your next tournament.
 Make sure that you are confident from the moment you step onto the court for your first game.